sterrettJD/HIV-MetaG/README.md

  - HUMAnN is run via calling `utils/run_humann.py`
  - `utils/run_humann.py` dispatches the sbatch script `slurm/run_humann.sbatch`
  - I did it using the following command `python utils/run_humann.py -i hiv.t32.concat/ -o hiv.t32.concat.humann -s slurm/run_humann.sbatch`
+ - This executed one slurm job for every sample.
+Each job was allocated 8 cores, and here are the stats for reference:
+   - They took a minimum of ~4 hours and a maximum of 6 hours to run.
+   - The input files were 5-8 GB.
+   - The output files totaled to 2 TB.

 #### Setting up HUMAnN (notes)
  - Had some issues getting HUMAnN to work, see [here](https://forum.biobakery.org/t/humann-conda-installation-dependency-issues/4557?u=sterrettjd)